Neil Harris (footballer, born 1977): Gillingham

 On 31 January 2022, Harris was appointed as manager of League One side Gillingham, signing a two-and-a-half-year deal with the Kent side.
 His first season ended in relegation to League Two.
 After receiving a red card in the penultimate game of the 2021–22 season against Portsmouth, Harris was given a touchline ban that would see him miss the first match of the club's first League Two season in ten years as well as receiving a £1,000 fine.

 In the 2022–23 season Harris steered Gillingham to the fourth round of the EFL Cup for only the third time in the club's history.
 The Gills defeated Premier League side Brentford on penalties in the third round, before succumbing to another top tier side in Wolverhampton Wanderers 2–0 in the following round.
 He was dismissed from the role in October 2023.

 Cambridge United

 On 6 December 2023, Harris was appointed head coach of League One club Cambridge United on an 18-month contract.

 Millwall (second spell)

 On 21 February 2024, Harris returned to Millwall as head coach on an 18-month contract.
 The Lions were then 21st in the Championship, one point above the relegation zone.
 Under Harris' stewardship, the club recorded 26 points from 13 games to finish 13th in the table, concluding the season with a 1-0 away victory at Swansea City, which formed part of a five-game winning streak.
 On 10 December 2024, with Millwall 11th in the Championship, Harris said he would be leaving the club following the side's match at Middlesbrough on 14 December 2024.

 Cambridge United (second spell)

 On 19 February 2025, Harris returned to League One bottom side Cambridge United as head coach.

+Harris was named EFL League Two Manager of the Month for January 2026 after a perfect month saw the club climb to second place in League Two.
+In the 2025-26 season, the team secured promotion for an instant return to League One.